Facts on Hunger, Food Assistance, Poverty and Income in Our Service Area

 Want to learn more about poverty and income in your area?
 Click here to explore poverty, income, and general population statistics for your community.

-Nationally, one in five (21%) children lived in poverty.
+Nationally, one in six (18%) children lived in poverty.

-- Among the fifty largest U.S. cities, Cleveland had the second highest rate of child poverty, falling only behind Detroit (57.6%).
+- Among the fifty largest U.S. cities, Cleveland ties with Detroit for the highest rate of child poverty.